-While this new model is positioned as entry-level, it offers the same technical performance as every other Papercast display.
-It is the result of extensive development, with the challenge of reengineering Papercast’s advanced e-paper driver (EPD) board into a more compact format.
+This new model is the result of extensive development, with the challenge of reengineering Papercast’s advanced e-paper driver (EPD) board into a more compact format.
 It is also exceptionally light, weighing only 1kg.
 The display and its components are fully protected in a ruggedized IP65 plastic moulded enclosure with an aluminium backplate and integrated mounting plate.

-The cost-benefit is gained from several novel financial factors.
-Firstly, its actual size reduces production costs.
-Secondly, it is offered as a no-frills product without the usual upgrade options of illumination (also contributing to its lightweight), built-in voice to speech and interactivity.
-This again reduces development and production costs.
+By selecting the 9.7″ display, customers benefit from cost savings derived from lower production costs.
+This is predominantly because it is offered without the usual upgrade options of illumination (also contributing to its extraordinary light weight), built-in voice to speech and interactivity.

 Papercast is transforming the way operators provide passenger information at the bus stop.
 E-paper offers exceptional outdoor readability, even in direct sunlight, making it an ideal replacement for paper bus stop timetables.
 Couple this with wireless connectivity and exceptionally low power consumption, and the displays can be battery powered and installed completely off-grid.